OmarThinks/cantiin_django/README.md

 # A) Technologies Used:
-1. Python
-2. Django
+1. Django
-3. Django REST Framework
+2. Django REST Framework
-4. Djoser (Header Auth)
-5. django_filter
+3. django_filter
-6. Jinja
-7. unittest
-8. pytest
-9. CircleCI
+4. CircleCI

 # B) How to Run: